 Is Getting a Personal Loan With No Income Possible?

-If you don’t have an income, then you might consider a cosigner or co-applicant for your loan, who agrees to make the loan payments if the main borrower cannot or does not.
+If you don’t have much income to speak of, then you might consider a cosigner or co-applicant for your loan.
+This a person who agrees to make the loan payments if the main borrower cannot or does not.
 For some borrowers, family members have the financial flexibility to cosign on a loan, but it can be a good idea to have a conversation about expectations and potential hypotheticals if you were no longer able to pay back the loan.

 Alternatives to Personal Loans for Single Mothers